tstaetter/nanites/README.md

 ## Usage

+### Commands

-Using the framework is pretty straight forward (see specs for more examples).
+Using the commands is pretty straight forward (see specs/support for more examples).

 ```ruby
 class MyCommand < Nanites::Actions::Command